 Learning in our schools extends far beyond basic language development and building foundational mathematical skills.
-Extending beyond the traditional elements of the Montessori classroom, at Montessori Kids Universe we offer our students a wide range of enrichment activities.
+Extending beyond the traditional elements of the Montessori classroom, at Montessori Kids Universe we offer our students a wide range of MKU enrichment activities.
 Each of the enrichment activities that we offer provides a different benefit and a different experience.

 Here are the enrichment activities we currently offer:

 DaVinci Kids, our proprietary enrichment curriculum was developed with the objective to foster creative thinking skills; integrated through the arts and sciences.
-Our enrichment curriculum provides many provocations and opportunities for the child to participate, igniting curiosity and developing creative thinking skills.
+Our MKU enrichment curriculum provides many provocations and opportunities for the child to participate, igniting curiosity and developing creative thinking skills.
 Our unique curriculum focuses on creativity through Science, Technology, Engineering, Art and Math (S.T.E.A.M.).
 A carefully planned series of successes builds upon the child’s inner confidence, assuring them they can learn independently and creatively.
 These activities contribute to your child’s healthy emotional development as they continue to build self-confidence.

 The combination of the Montessori and Reggio inspired philosophies, integrated with our unique DaVinci Kids curriculum, reinforces and strengthens the child as a competent, creative and curious person.
 Our curriculum offers an abundance of creative outlets, stimulating projects and social interactions.